-- Behind pull-down TV shelf/mirror in bedroom. - Forward of driver's compartment rear view mirror. - In front TV cabinet, if equipped - In a passenger side exterior cargo compartment.
+- Behind pull-down TV shelf/mirror in bedroom. - Above passenger side front sunvisor. - In front TV cabinet, if equipped - In a passenger side exterior cargo compartment.

-Checking Performance
+Checking Amplifier Performance

 The TV signals available to an RV are entirely dependent on its location in relation to the transmitter.
-Signals may vary from very strong to no usable signal at all.
+Signals may vary from strong to no usable signal at all.
 We recommend that the TV system be checked out in an area known to have good TV reception.